Everyday Wanderer Logo

 And because Carnival runs through Fat Tuesday, a date that moves around the calendar based on the phases of the moon, Carnival in New Orleans can vary in length.
 It’s been just under a month long (like when Ash Wednesday was February 4th) and it’s been as long as nearly nine weeks (when Ash Wednesday was March 10th).
 Nine weeks?!?
 Heck, that’s nearly as long as most American retailers have Christmas decorations in their stores, which is really saying something!

-Before you head to New Orleans to devour king cake and catch purple, gold, and green beads, here are the fascinating meanings behind the most recognizable Mardi Gras traditions.
+Before you head to New Orleans to devour king cake and catch purple, gold, and green plastic beads, here are the fascinating meanings behind the most recognizable Mardi Gras traditions.

 Do You Celebrate Mardi Gras?